jzbor/moonwm/README.md

 ### Dependencies
 All packages are listed with their names in the Arch or Arch User Repositories.
+The default configuration of MoonWM heavily relies on [Pademelon](https://github.com/jzbor/pademelon), so you will probably want to install it (`pademelon`).

 **These are the ones required by the MoonWM build itself:**
 ```
+go-md2man
 libx11
 libxcb
 libxinerama